asmov/bak8/packages/bak8-bak/README.md

 License (AGPL3)
 --------------------------------------------------------------------------------
-bak8-bak: Creates a backup `.bak` copy of a file.
+bak8-bak: Creates an adhoc backup `.bak` copy of a file.
 Copyright (C) 2024-2025 Asmov LLC

 This program is free software: you can redistribute it and/or modify